svveden/fctr/README.md

 ## FCTR: Enumerated Folder Creator

 # v 0.2.2 adds ranges!
+# v 0.3 adds -m mode!

 This simple C script is for creating/deleting multiple folders of the same name that are enumerated from 1 to n in the same directory.
+# NEW: -m mode for automatically putting files in folders of the same name!

 For example, this script could create a list of folders as such: